emarmolsanchez/eMIRNA/README.md

   ```

-After successfully running the eMIRNA.Refiner_denovo script, a BED file will have been created at predefined output PATH, containing the most relevant putative new non-annotated microRNAs, and their estimated positions.
+After successfully running the eMIRNA.Refiner_denovo script, a BED file will have been created at predefined output PATH, containing the most relevant putative novel non-annotated microRNAs, and their estimated positions.
 Besides, a BED files containing already annotated detected candidates and FASTA file with correspondent candidate sequences will be generated.

 &nbsp;

 ## eMIRNA.Structural.Pvalues

 Finally, after having obtained a list of putative novel pre-miRNA sequences by the aforementioned eMIRNA functions, users can analyse if the structural integrity of predicted pre-miRNAs can achieve a stable conformation at a statistically significant level.
-The eMIRNA.Structural.Pvalues function implements a n-randomization of provided sequences while mantaining k-let counts as described by Jiang et al. [13], using the fasta_ushuffle wrapper available at https://github.com/agordon/fasta_ushuffle.
+The eMIRNA.Structural.Pvalues function implements a n-randomization of provided sequences while mantaining k-let counts as described by Jiang *et al*.
+[13], using the fasta_ushuffle wrapper available at https://github.com/agordon/fasta_ushuffle.

 This module requires three arguments: